Amarthgul/HappyDungeonFriends/README.md

 Update 28th Dec 2022:

-* Added a proper gold drop function when killing an enemy
+* Added a proper gold drop function after killing an enemy

 * Fixed the problem where note items have wrong description due to premature bool flagging

 * Fixed the problem where items are drawn in the wrong layer when dragged from bag to slots

+* Fixed the problem where bag icon on HUD keeps showing on-hover effect even after quitting the bag view

 --------------------------------------------------------